Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - Chrome
 - Safari
 <span
  id="testing-responsive">
 </span>

 ## Testing - Design Responsiveness

 ### Simulated Testing

-For each section on each page, I tested various screen sizes in the development environment.
-Using the Google Developer tools, I tested the responsiveness throughout the development process.
-I updated the code as I tested, noting anything that appeared irregular or out of sync with the page’s layout.
+For each page, I used the Google Developer tools to simulate different screen sizes.

 Tested with Chrome DevTools using profiles for with screen sizes: